 Overall, it is observed that as the probability threshold (confidence level) of belonging to the efficient class increases, the required adjustments in inputs and outputs for the evaluated firms to be classified as efficient also increase.
 Therefore, as expected, a higher probability threshold demands a greater magnitude of change, meaning that the evaluated firms must undergo more significant input and output adjustments to achieve efficiency.
 This result highlights the increasing effort required to meet stricter efficiency classification criteria.

 While the aggregated results in Tables 5, 6, and 7 provide a comprehensive overview, examining specific cases can reveal additional patterns.
 In Table 8, we present an example of two inefficient firms and their projections for a scenario with a confidence level of p=0.85.
 These firms are selected as representative examples to illustrate the varying adjustments required.
-Firm #37, not ranked among the 25 top firms in Table 4 with a probability efficiency of approximately 0, fails to meet the threshold p=0.85 and its best achievable performance, represented by its peer #56, is recorded.
+Firm #37, not ranked among the 25 top firms in Table 4 with a probability efficiency of approximately 0, fails to meet the threshold p=0.85 and its best achievable performance, is recorded.
 The adjustments required for firm #22 are notably smaller than those for DMU 37 as shown by the percentage changes in brackets, because its efficiency probability is much higher, 0.056.
 This difference is further highlighted by the value , with DMU 37's being 5.55 times larger than DMU 22's, reflecting the significantly greater effort needed for DMU 37 to approach efficiency.